Nwu-wl/PointSEN/README.md

 # PointSEN
 This is a PyTorch implementation of PointSEN proposed by our paper "PointSEN: Understanding point cloud via shape-aware embedding and adaptive group normalization"

+To get the dataset used in our experiments, please refer to [openpoints](https://guochengqian.github.io/PointNeXt/)